 Since 2010, the church of Santa Maria ad Martyres (better known as the Pantheon) has been home to a beautiful set of bronze reliefs depicting the fourteen Stations of the Cross.
-The reliefs are the work of the sculptor Federico Severino (b.
-1953), who hails from Brescia.
+The graphic reliefs are the work of the sculptor Federico Severino (b.
+1953), who hails from the North Italian city of Brescia.

 The Stations of the Cross are a series of fourteen images illustrating events in the Passion of Christ.
-The stations grew out of a desire to imitate the Via Dolorosa in Jerusalem, which is believed to be the actual path Jesus walked to Mount Calvary.
+The stations grew out of a desire to imitate the Via Dolorosa in Jerusalem, which is believed to be the actual path Jesus walked to his crucifixion on Mount Calvary.

 The object of the Stations of the Cross is to help the faithful make a spiritual pilgrimage through the contemplation of the Passion of Christ.
 A series of 14 numbered images is arranged along a path (or mounted on the inside walls of a church) and the faithful travel from station to station, stopping at each to say the selected prayers.
 This act is most commonly performed during Lent, and especially on Good Friday.